bayou-brogrammer/bevy_shader_playground/docs/src/bevy_gol_example/part_2.md

 commands.insert_resource(GameOfLifeImageBindGroup(bind_group));
 ```

-Well this looks really familar!
+Well this looks really familiar!
 It is an exact replica of the bind_group_layout we created earlier.
 The only difference is that we are now adding
 the actual resources that the layout expects.
 In this case we are adding the texture view of our canvas image.
 Lets add the system to our render app.

 ```rust